-- 1. Fireworks may be temporarily stored only if they are aerial or theatrical piece fireworks stored in conjunction with an approved and permitted aerial or set display. - 2.
-Snap Caps and Party Poppers classified by the State Fire Marshal as pyrotechnic devices. - (b) Section 5601.2.2 Sale and retail display.
-The possession, manufacture, storage, sale, handling and use of fireworks or pyrotechnic materials are prohibited within the jurisdiction of the City of Richmond. - Exception: Fireworks in accordance with California Code of Regulations, Title 19, Division 1, Chapter 6, see Section 5608. - (c) Section 5601.2.4 Financial responsibility.
-Before a permit is issued pursuant to Section 5608.2, the applicant shall file with the jurisdiction a corporate surety bond in the principal sum of \$1,000,000.00 or a public liability insurance policy for the same amount, for the purpose of the payment of all damages to persons or property which arise from, or are caused by, the conduct of any act authorized by the permit upon which any judicial judgment results.
+- 1. Fireworks may be temporarily stored only if they are aerial or theatrical piece fireworks stored in conjunction with an approved and permitted aerial or set display. - 1.
+Storage and handling of fireworks by a Public Safety Agency. - 2-.
+The use of fireworks for fireworks displays pyrotechnics before a proximate audience and pyrotechnic special effects in motion pictures, television, theatrical or group entertainment productions as allowed in Title 19, Division 1, Chapter 6 Fireworks reprinted in Section 5608 and Health and Safety Code Division 11. - 3.
+Snap Caps and Party Poppers classified by the State Fire Marshal as pyrotechnic devices. - b) (b) Section 5601.2.2 Sale and retail display.
+The possession, manufacture, storage, sale, handling and use of fireworks or pyrotechnic materials are prohibited No person shall construct a retail display or offer for sale any explosives, explosive materials, or fireworks within the jurisdiction of the City of Richmond.

+Exception: Fireworks in accordance with California Code of Regulations, Title 19, Division 1, Chapter 6, see Section 5608.

+(c) Exception: Snap Caps and Party Poppers classified by the State Fire Marshal as pyrotechnic devices.

+c) Section 5601.2.4 Financial responsibility.
+Before a permit is issued pursuant to Section 56085601.2, the applicant shall file with the jurisdiction a corporate surety bond in the principal sum of \$12,000,000.00 or a public liability insurance policy for the same amount, for the purpose of the payment of all damages to persons or property which arise from, or are caused by, the conduct of any act authorized by the permit upon which any judicial judgment results.
 The fire code official is authorized to specify a greater or lesser amount when, in his or her opinion, conditions at the location of use indicate a greater or lesser amount is required.
-Government entities shall be exempt from this bond requirement. - (2) Section 5608 is adding Sections 5608.2 to read as follows: - (a) Section 5608.2 Permit required.
+Government entities shall be exempt from this bond requirement.

+- 2) Section 5608 is adding Sections 5608.2 to read as follows: - a) (a) Section 5608.2 Permit required.
 A permit is required to conduct an aerial display in accordance with California Code of Regulations, Title 19, Chapter 6.
-(See Chapter 1, Section 105.6.56). - Exception: Fireworks in accordance with California Code of Regulations, Title 19, Division 1, Chapter 6, see Section 5608. - P. Amendment of Chapter 57 Flammable & Combustible Liquids is amended as follows: - (1) Section 5703.3.1 is added to read as follows: - (a) Section 5703.3.1 Facility site Fire/Explosion/Hazardous Material Release Analysis Assessment.
+(See Chapter 1, Section 105.6.56).
+5.59).

+Exception: Fireworks in accordance with California Code of Regulations, Title 19, Division 1, Chapter 6, Chapter 6, see Section 5608.

+P. Amendment of Chapter 57 Flammable & Combustible Liquids is amended as follows:

+- 1) (1) Section 5703.3.1 is added to read as follows: - b) (a) Section 5703.3.1 Facility site Fire/Explosion/Hazardous Material Release Analysis Assessment.
 A Fire Protection Engineer (FPE) stamped risk assessment is required for each possible hazard risk associated with fire, explosion, smoke, and toxicity associated with the possible incident at a facility that is identified as a bulk transfer/process/storage facility.
-Refer to NFPA 550 & 551 for references. - (2) Section 5704.2.9.6.1 is amended to read as follows: - (a) Section 5704.2.9.6.1 Locations where above-ground tanks are prohibited.
+Refer to NFPA 550 & 551 for references. - 2) (2) Section 5704.2.9.6.1 is amended to read as follows: - a) (a) Section 5704.2.9.6.1 Locations where above-ground tanks are prohibited.
 The storage of Class I and II liquids in above-ground tanks outside of buildings is prohibited in all zoning districts except districts zoned for commercial, industrial, or agricultural uses.

 Exception: Protected above-ground tanks for the purpose of emergency power generator installations in areas zoned commercial, industrial, agricultural, business district, rural or rural residential, and for facilities on an individual basis consistent with the intent of this provision.
-Tank size shall not exceed 500 gallons (1,892.706L) for Class I or II liquids, or 1,000 gallons (3,785.412L) for Class III liquids.
+Tank size shall not exceed 500 gallons (1,892,1892,706L) for Class I or II liquids, or 1,000 gallons (3,785,3785,412L) for Class III liquids.